Parking with a Blue Badge

 Many council car parks have dedicated disabled spaces which allow extra room, but disabled badge holders can park in any space designated for cars.

 For information about other places where you can use your Blue Badge to park, visit the Citizens Advice Guide using your Blue Badge page and also view The Blue Badge scheme: rights and responsibilities in England guidance.

 Your responsibilities as a Blue Badge holder

-- You should not use the badge in such a way that non-disabled people take advantage of its benefits while you sit in the car.
+- You should not use the badge to allow non-disabled people to take advantage of the benefits while you sit in the car